• Skip to primary navigation

 I don’t make it to Lola’s as often as I’d like to, so I’ve been recreating my usual order at home: a gorgonzola and fig jam pizza, crème brûlée for dessert and this not-too-sweet bourbon sangria.

-A couple of other versions I’m enjoying these days are cranberry orange sangria and apple sangria.
+A couple of other versions I'm enjoying these days are cranberry orange sangria, apple cider sangria, and camping apple sangria.

 Looking for more bourbon cocktails?
 Our favorites are a blueberry bourbon smash, apple cider Kentucky Sunrise, and Kentucky bourbon coffee.